 Guanajuato is nestled in a narrow valley in central Mexico right smack in the middle of a cultural powerhouse confluence with other equally impressive cities nearby.

 Due to its geographic positioning, the city branches out from the main road in narrow streets and alleyways.
 Too narrow for cars, the city is best explored on foot.
 Some of the thoroughfares suddenly turn into stairs that crawl up or down steep mountainsides and some streets are partially or totally underground.
-The street food in Guanajuato is not to be missed and you’ll enjoy your food experiences in the city.
+The street food in Guanajuato is not to be missed and you’ll enjoy the best food experiences in Guanajuato.

 That’s one of the most interesting aspects of the town.
 Meandering through town on the narrow cobblestone streets you suddenly come upon a sun splashed plaza decorated with intricate tiles and those “strong” colors like burnt orange and cobalt blue you see so often in places like Mexico and India.

 A Kiss for Luck

 Some streets are so narrow that the buildings on them are so close they almost touch.
 One such alleyway that typifies the layout of Guanajuato streets is known as El Callejon del Beso (Alleyway of the Kiss.)

 Legend has it that Carlos and Ana, two young lovers, were thwarted in their love by Ana’s father who wanted her to marry a rich older man so he banished Carlos.
 Not easily dissuaded, Carlos noticed Ana’s bedroom window faced a balcony within touching distance of the one across from it.
 Carlos bought the building across Ana’s window and the two lovers would meet and kiss every night across the 69 centimeters that separated their balconies.

 Ana’s father discovered the lovers and, in a fit of rage, killed his daughter.
 Carlos tried to intervene but fell and plunged to his death breaking his neck on the third step of the street below.